 The World Food Day is annually held on the 16th of October to commemorate the founding of the Food and Agriculture Organization of the United Nations (FAO).
-This year’s theme is a call to action to make healthy and sustainable diets available and affordable to everyone, #ZeroHunger.
+This year’s theme is “Our Actions are our future.
+Better production, better nutrition, a better environment and better life. #ZeroHunger #Skills4Life.

 The Scout programmes have been developed to provide original approaches to several of the problems affecting young people today.
 One such programme is Food for Life.